top of page

 • St. Paul Art Academy, Figure Painting, 2015-2019

-Mediums: oil painting, watercolor, copper-plate etching, serigraph, pencil, pen & ink, hand-crafted frames, hand-crafted substrates, etcetera, etcetera
+Mediums: oil painting, watercolor, printmaking (copper-plate etching, serigraph, woodblock), pencil, pen & ink, hand-crafted frames, etc etc....

-Some of my oldest memories are looking over my father’s shoulder as he lays in the washes of watercolor over those quivering pencil lines, and brings that landscape before us into the paper.
+Some of my oldest memories are looking over my father’s shoulder as he lays in the washes of watercolor over those quivering pencil lines.
 A collection of artwork, dead and alive, hung thick throughout the house; all with hand-crafted frames, carved and gilded.
-When my father wasn’t painting he was operating the frame shop, Dry Creek Gold Leaf, which was a generous employer and educator throughout my teenage years.
-In high-school the art teachers kept me on track to graduate, and afterwards I was encouraged to pursue my training at the Atelier.
-I’ve been operating a studio in Saint Paul since 2003, with artwork the sole generator of my income.
+When my father wasn’t painting or making prints, he was operating the frame shop, Dry Creek Gold Leaf, which was a generous employer and educator throughout my teenage years.
+I also spent many hours working alongside him in the print shop, mostly learning about etchings.
+In high-school the dear art teachers kept me on track to graduate, assigning me numerous drawing projects.
+I took a year off living in the Rocky Mountains.
+I then took on two semesters at the Rocky Mountain College of Art and Design, which did not suit me at all.
+Shortly thereafter I was encouraged to pursue my training at the Atelier, in Minneapolis.
+The studious academic setting suited me perfectly, I was off and running.
+I’ve been operating a studio in Saint Paul since 2003, with my artwork the sole generator of my income.

 OnTheRocks.jpg